FluxML/fluxml.github.io/gsoc.md

 ### Accelerating optimization via machine learning with surrogate models

-In many cases, when attempting to optimize a function `f(p)` each calculation of `f` is very expensive.
+In many cases, when attempting to optimize a function `f(p)`, each calculation of `f` is very expensive.
 For example, evaluating `f` may require solving a PDE or other applications of complex linear algebra.
 Thus, instead of always directly evaluating `f`, one can develop a surrogate model `g` which is